-Our floating rate indebtedness exposes us to fluctuations in prevailing interest rates.
+Our floating rate indebtedness and the potential refinancing of fixed rate indebtedness exposes us to fluctuations in prevailing interest rates.
 To reduce the impact of large fluctuations in interest rates, we typically hedge a portion of our interest rate risk by entering into derivative agreements with financial institutions.
-Our exposure to interest rates relates primarily to our borrowings under the Amended and Restated Credit Agreement.
+Our exposure to floating interest rates relates primarily to our borrowings under the Amended and Restated Credit Agreement.
 The derivative agreements that we use to manage the risk associated with fluctuations in interest rates may not be able to eliminate the exposure to these changes.
+Additionally, recent interest rate increases have generally increased the cost of debt and we may be required to pay higher interest rates on new fixed rate indebtedness we incur in the future in comparison to the interest rates payable on our currently outstanding fixed rate indebtedness, including in connection with the refinancing of such indebtedness.
 Interest rates are sensitive to numerous factors outside of our control, such as government and central bank monetary policy in the jurisdictions in which we operate.
 Depending on the size of the exposures and the relative movements of interest rates, if we choose not to hedge or fail to effectively hedge our exposure, we could experience a material adverse effect on our results of operations and financial condition.